NooJ: History

-NooJ originated from the research conducted by Max Silberztein and the INTEX community, a group of linguists focused on the Lexicon-Grammar approach developed by Maurice Gross at the LADL (Laboratoire d’Automatique Documentaire et Linguistique).
-This approach posits that no grammar rule can be formulated without a precise definition of its domain of application, emphasizing the importance of context in linguistic analysis.
+NooJ originated in investigations by Silberztein and the INTEX community of linguist users into the Lexicon-Grammar approach of Maurice Gross’ LADL, which states that no grammar rule can be developed independently from a strict delimitation of its domain of application.

-Since its inception, NooJ has been utilized as a powerful corpus processor across various fields, including:

-Linguistics (for analyzing language structures and patterns), History (for processing historical texts and documents), Psychology (in studies examining language use and cognition), in Literature studies (for textual analysis and interpretation), in sentiment analysis projects (to assess emotional tone in written content), data mining (for extracting useful information from large datasets), and even to analyze and interpret musical notation.
-Notably, NooJ played a significant role in the MARS 500 experiment, showcasing its versatility in handling complex data.
-Additionally, several software companies have leveraged NooJ to develop Information Extraction and Information Retrieval systems, further demonstrating its impact on computational linguistics and related disciplines.
+NooJ has been used as a corpus processor by researchers in Linguistics, History, in Psychology, in Literature studies, in sentiment analysis projects, data mining, and even for processing musical notes.
+For instance NooJ was used in the MARS 500 experiment but also by several computer software companies to build Information Extraction and Information Retrieval software.

 Complexity and application

-NooJ’s dictionaries are represented by finite-state transducers and can effectively handle various linguistic constructs, including simple words (e.g. 'table'), compound words (e.g. 'as a matter of fact') as well as discontinuous expressions such as phrasal verbs (e.g. 'to turn … off'), idiomatic expressions (e.g. 'to take the bull by the horns') as well as support verb/predicative noun associations (e.g. 'to take a nap').
+NooJ’s dictionaries are represented by finite-state transducers and can represent simple words (e.g. table), compound words (e.g. as a matter of fact) as well as discontinuous expressions such as phrasal verbs (e.g. to turn ... off), idiomatic expressions (e.g. to take the bull by the horns) as well as support verb/predicative noun associations (e.g. to take a nap).

-NooJ enables linguists to create, edit, debug and maintain a wide number of grammars that fall within the four classes of generative grammars in the Chomsky-Schützenberger hierarchy: regular grammars, context-free grammars, context-sensitive grammars, and unrestricted grammars.
+NooJ allows linguists to create, edit, debug and maintain a large number of grammars that belong to the four classes of generative grammars in the Chomsky-Schützenberger hierarchy: finite-state grammars, context-free grammars, context-sensitive grammars and unrestricted grammars.

-NooJ is capable of applying grammars to texts in linear time.
-For instance, many NooJ context-free grammars can be derecursived for efficiency.
-Context-sensitive grammars in NooJ consist of two components: one part is a context-free (or even regular) grammar applied efficiently to texts, while the second part includes a set of constraints applied to matching sequences, each executed in constant time.
+NooJ can often apply grammars to texts in linear time: for instance, most NooJ Context-Free Grammars can often be derecursived.
+NooJ Context-Sensitive Grammars are made of two parts: one part is a Context-Free (or even a Finite-State Grammar) that is applied to texts very efficiently, the second consists in a set of constraints applied to matching sequences, each one performed in constant time.